tximeta: transcript quantification import with automatic metadata

 the GTF during the vignette building process.)

-We have our coldata from before.
-Note that we’ve removed
+import contains our coldata from before.
+Note that the

 files